keltia/fetiche-rs/docs/BUILD.md

 Fetiche is hosted primarily on [Github] with clones on the different machines I work on.

 If you are not connected already on your GitHub account or, you don't have one.
 ```text
 git clone https://github.com/keltia/fetiche-rs
 ```

-However, it is better to use the SSH-based client:
+However, it is better to use the SSH-based client if you have a GitHub account:
 ```text
 git clone git@github.com:keltia/fetiche-rs
 ```